-Alaris receives unaudited internal financial information from each of its Private Company Partners throughout the year and bases certain estimates on this information.
+Alaris receives unaudited internal financial information from each of its Private Company Partners throughout the year and bases certain estimates on this information including the earnings coverage ratios Alaris discloses throughout the year.
 Upon conducting an audit of the annual information there could be material adjustments to the financial statements used by us in determining such estimates and therefore Alaris may have to change certain guidance that it had previously given to its shareholders.
 The adjustments could also impact financial covenants that our Private Company Partners have with their lenders and thus could impact the distribution to Alaris.